IgneousEarth/igneousearth.github.io/src/mro/trips/june21june22.md

 Arrived to observatory around 3:30 PM - after tour we made (slightly undercooked :( ) baked potatoes on the grill as well as beans / guac - ended up acceptably tasty.

+Set up audio server to allow AirPlay, Spotify Play and Bluetooth - see below.

 Around 11:00 PM started observatory setup.

 - Sleipnir didn't boot for a long time - see details below.